metromake/github-collaboration-test/git-basics.md

 - README.md and other documentation
 - license
 - package.json and other settings files
-- .gitignore file: list of local stuff not to be included in the version control ->
+- .gitignore file: list of local files not to be included in the version control ->

 ### Stuff to exclude